 Some instructional materials for sharing and ministries are offered below.
 This material is in addition to the necessary "Basic Learning Program Handouts" found on the general "Resources" page of this website for learning the prayer, and the information in chapter 9, "Mentoring Others in Companioned Prayer," and in chapter 13, "Sharing from the Heart," in the Companioned Prayer book below.
 Because these instructional materials are periodically updated, you may wish to download the current versions when you are preparing to offer Companioned Prayer to others.

-If you have not yet learned and practiced Companioned Prayer and there is no learning program near you, rather than use these instructional materials to learn the prayer, simply get together with a friend and first learn and practice the prayer using the Basic Learning Program Handouts on the Resources page.
+If you have not yet learned and practiced Companioned Prayer and there is no learning program near you, rather than use these instructional materials to learn the prayer, simply get together with a few friends in your church or religious community, and with the support of your pastor, learn and practice the prayer using the Basic Learning Program Handouts on the Resources page.

 Guidelines for Sharing Companioned Prayer - for those who are learning to teach or share the prayer.